 My grade for accommodations at Beaches: A+

 Our room was ideal in every way.
 It was clean, comfortable and convenient to restaurants, bars, the pool and the beach.
 Housekeeping did an excellent job of keeping us stocked with fluffy towels and sweeping our floors to get rid of sand tracked in from the beach.
 We also enjoyed the use of plush robes and slippers.
 Oh, and indulging in drinks from the in-suite dry bar.
-Each day, it was replenished with soda, bottled water, red and white wine and a bottle of bubbly.
+In my research before the trip, I never read a Beaches Turks and Caicos review that mentioned it, but each day, the in-suite bar was replenished with soda, bottled water, red and white wine and a bottle of bubbly.
 There was also a bottle of rum and whiskey.
 And that, of course, leads me to another category of Beaches inclusions: alcohol.

 - A stay at Beaches includes all the cocktails, house wine and beer you care to enjoy.

 - There are 12 bars at Beaches, and I can honestly say that you’re never far from one of them.

 - Bartenders are both knowledgeable and friendly and happy to mix up whatever it is you’re craving.